It’s better to laugh at the horror than curl up into a ball and cry.

 “Rape me,” Christel finished in a voice pitched low, for his ear alone.
 She seemed calm, too calm, if not for the look in her eyes she might as well have been talking about what she ate for breakfast.

 Patrick’s bottom lip trembled then he stilled it.
 “I-if you tell anyone I’ll. . . .”

 “You’ll what?”
 Christel asked in the same cold tone.
 “You’ll tell everyone I’m a liar?
 That I wanted it?
 Or maybe . . . you’ll kill me?”

 “I would never do such a thing.”

 Christel gave a dry, humorless laugh that made Patrick flinch as if struck.
-“I’m sure there is nothing you wouldn’t do.
-I know men like you.
-I’ve been putting up with them my whole life.
+“I’m sure there is nothing you wouldn’t do,” she snarled.
+“I know men like you, I’ve been putting up with them my whole life.
 You’re nothing more than a brute.
 You took what I wouldn’t give.”
-She fingered the red apple shaped scar on her cheek.
-“I tell everyone this is a birthmark, but it’s not.
-I burnt myself when I was eight.
-I thought my uncle would stop touching if I wasn’t pretty anymore.
-I was wrong.”
+She fingered the red patch of skin on her cheek.
+“Everyone believes this is a birthmark, but it’s not.
+I burnt myself when I was eight, thinking my uncle would stop touching if I weren’t pretty anymore.
+I was wrong . . . it never stops.”

 “I hate you, Patrick Maida!”
-She snarled.
+Christel shouted.
+“I HATE YOU!”